vitoc/creditscoreblockchain/README.md

 You will need to have an Ethereum blockchain.

 You can create a private blockchain on Azure to follow this guide.
 Please refer to the [Decentralized Trust example scenario on Azure Architecture Center][architecture] for more information.
-The rest of this guide assume

 To run the code within this guide, you'll need Node.js and NPM.